 The Bible Brigade – Social Conservatives, known as So-Cons or Theo-Cons – have since Stephen Harper organized to help elect politicians who share their worldview.
 In the U.S., they are often known as Christofascists (a significant number are Evangelicals).
-They are Conservative/Republican authoritarians who are anti-science, anti-experts, anti-public-education, anti-environment-regulation, and favor privatization.
+They are Conservative/Republican authoritarians who are anti-science, anti-experts, anti-public-education, & mostly anti-environmental protections.
 The right-wing Bible Brigade, over the last few decades, has forced the Overton Window to the right through their militant tactics & Christian fundamentalism.

 The Bible Brigade needs to be exposed as the danger they are: “This isn’t the religious right we thought we knew.
 The Christian nationalist movement today is authoritarian, paranoid and patriarchal at its core.
 They aren’t fighting a culture war.
 They’re making a direct attack on democracy itself.”
 NYT